Post-Judgment Litigation & Appeals

 100% FREE CONSULTATION

 Our Appellate team is capable of handling even the most complex litigation on Appeal.
-If you've won at trial and are defending against an adversary's appeal or if you've lost at trial, Simon Law Group has the experience and resources necessary to successfully assert and defend your rights in front of the judicial panel reviewing your case.
+If you've won at trial and are defending against an adversary's appeal or if you've lost at trial, Simon Law Group, LLC has the experience and resources necessary to successfully assert and defend your rights in front of the judicial panel reviewing your case.
 Your consultation with our team is absolutely free and confidential.